Skip to main content

 • Pay undergraduate application fee

-• Request official transcripts from all institutions attended (other than WVU), or high school transcripts if fewer than 20 college credits and send to:
+• Request official transcripts from all institutions attended (other than WVU), or high school transcripts if fewer than 24 college credits be sent to:

 WVU Office of Admissions